quadram-institute-bioscience/biomcmc-lib/README.md

 License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version (http://www.gnu.org/copyleft/gpl.html).

+#### Acknowledgements and external libraries

+biomcmc-lib and its derived sofware incorporate or were inspired by many existing open source libraries and publicly available implementations.
-The files `argtable3.c` and `argtable3.h` are part of the [argtable3](https://www.argtable.org/) library, maintained by Tom G. Huang at the time of this writting  and are distributed under a BSD license.
+For a complete list, please see the file [README_algorithms.md](README_algorithms.md) The files `argtable3.c` and `argtable3.h` are part of the [argtable3](https://www.argtable.org/) library, maintained by Tom G. Huang at the time of this writting  and are distributed under a BSD license.
 Please refer to https://github.com/argtable/argtable3 for the list of authors.